-If you've been asked to become a godparent or are thinking of designating godparents you might be wondering, "What are my responsibilities as a godparent?"
-There is no singularly accepted set of rules for godparents, but there are many common duties for godparents today.
+If you've been asked to become a godparent or are thinking of designating godparents to your child, you might be wondering, "What is the role of a godparent?"
+There is no singularly accepted set of godparent duties or rules, but there are many common guidelines and suggestions for godparents to adhere to.

 Who Determines Godparent Responsibilities?

-The modern role of godparents is largely determined by each individual set of parents and the people they want to ask to be godparents to their child.
+The modern role of being a godparent is commonly determined by each individual set of parents.
+The guardians of the baptized determine who they want to ask to be godparents to their child.

 - Parents should have a solid explanation of what they expect from a godparent before asking anyone to take on the role.

-- Potential godparents should talk with the parents to determine what responsibilities they are comfortable with and capable of.
+- Potential godparents should talk with the parents to determine what roles and responsibilities they are comfortable with and capable of.
 Asking about godparent responsibilities for baptism and beyond can help create clear communication between both parties.

 Religious Responsibilities of Godparents

-Godparents' responsibilities started from their role in baptisms.
+Godmothers' and godfathers' responsibilities begin with their role in baptism.
 Because of where godparents got their start, most of the duties associated with this role are religious in nature.

 Catholic Baptism Godparent Duties

-In Catholic baptisms, godparents are typically called sponsors.
-Their role is to read the Profession of Faith on behalf of an infant and help lead the child's faith throughout their life.
+In Catholic baptisms, godparents are typically referred to as sponsors.
+Their roles include reading the Profession of Faith on behalf of the baptized individual, and helping lead their godchild in their religious journey throughout life.
 For this specific ceremony, godparents must meet a few requirements:

 - Has to be older than 16